Bio

 In 2012 he joined Mocavo as Chief Genealogist, leaving in the summer of 2015. he worked with the development team to implement features of use to genealogists.
 He wrote about genealogical research and methodology for the Mocavo blog and made presentations around the world about how to use the website.
 He also hosted Mocavo Fireside Chat, interviewing leading genealogists about research and methodology and answering questions from Mocavo subscribers.
-In 2016 he started Genealogy Professor to provide high-quality genealogical education to family historians.

 Michael has appeared as an expert for multiple news outlets.

 He has authored numerous articles for scholarly journals and genealogy magazines.
 In 2018 he authored the chapter “Crafting Family Histories” in Professional Genealogy: Preperation, Practice, & Standards, edited by Elizabeth Shown Mills.
 In 2019 he published Benjamin Franklin’s Family, Volume 1: English Ancestry, the first in a series of compiled genealogies of the family of the Revolutionary War patriot.
+The next volume is due out in 2026.
+For a more complete list see the Publications page.

 Michael has presented at genealogical conferences, seminars, and institutes around the world.

-Conferences include:
+Conferences he has presented at include:

-• Association of Professional Genealogists’ Professional Management Conference
+• Association of Professional Genealogists Professional Management Conference

 • Federation of Genealogical Societies